1. Website

 7. Images

-Images of every roll from 1216 to 1248, captured by TNA, are available on the website and those for the remaining rolls will follow in 2010.
+Images of every roll from 1216 to 1272, captured by TNA, are available on the website.
 It is possible to click from the membranes into which the rolls are divided to the relevant translation.

 8. Book publication

 The first three volumes of the Fine Rolls of Henry III have been published: Calendar of the Fine Rolls of the Reign of Henry III.
 Volume I: 1216–1224, eds.
 Paul Dryburgh & Beth Hartland, technical eds.
 Arianna Ciula & José Miguel Vieira (Woodbridge, 2007), Calendar of the Fine Rolls of the Reign of Henry III.
 Volume II: 1224–1234, eds.
 Paul Dryburgh & Beth Hartland, technical eds.
 Arianna Ciula & José Miguel Vieira (Woodbridge, 2008), and Calendar of the Fine Rolls of the Reign of Henry III.
 Volume II: 1234–1242, eds.
 Paul Dryburgh & Beth Hartland, technical eds.
 Arianna Ciula & José Miguel Vieira (Woodbridge, 2009).
 All these volumes have been seen through the press by Tamara Lopez of CCH.
-A fourth volume (for the years 1242 to 1248) will be ready for publication by the end of the Project.
+A fourth volume (for the years 1242 to 1248) is under preparation.
 The Project originally hoped to publish further volumes covering the years from 1248 to 1272 but the sheer bulk of the later material has made this impossible (see above under 2).
-However, it is hoped to secure funding which will make volumes for the years 1248 to 1272 possible.
+There remains an intention to get the volumes from 1248 to 1272 published if possible.

 9. The Fine of the month feature

-For each month, starting in December 2005, a member of the project team or outside scholar has commented on material of interest to be found within the Fine Rolls.
-These ‘Fines of the Month’ now amount to over 150,000 words.
-The FOMS may sometimes lag behind, but the intention is very much for there to be one for every month down to the end of the Project.
+For each month, starting in December 2005 and ending in December 2012, a member of the project team or outside scholar commented on material of interest to be found within the Fine Rolls.
+These 85 ‘Fines of the Month’ now amount to over 350,000 words.
+Occasional new FOMS may continue to be published.

 10. Style book

-In the early stages of the Project, Paul Dryburgh and Polly Hanchett spent considerable time compiling the Style Book, identifying problems that require clarification and formulae that can and ought to be standardised for edition.
+In the early stages of the Project, Paul Dryburgh and Polly Hanchett spent considerable time compiling the Style Book, identifying problems that require clarification and formulae that can and ought to be standardised for editions.
 Their findings were presented to the International Advisory Committee for consideration.
 After much (often-heated) discussion the Style Book, which can now be viewed on this site, was updated into its present form with the assistance of Paul Brand, whose knowledge of legal terminology is reflected throughout the calendars and indexes.
 The last update was in December 2009.
-We welcome any comments, suggestions and corrections.